 Staunton is a very small city located in the state of Illinois.
-With a population of 4,951 people and just one neighborhood, Staunton is the 340th largest community in Illinois.
-Staunton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 4,935 people and just one neighborhood, Staunton is the 340th largest community in Illinois.
+Much of the housing stock in Staunton was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Staunton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Staunton are a mix of both white- and blue-collar jobs.
 Overall, Staunton is a city of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Staunton who work in management occupations (13.58%), sales jobs (12.49%), and healthcare (7.84%).

-Being a small city, Staunton does not have a public transit system used by locals to get to and from work.
+Staunton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Staunton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Staunton, 21.05% have at least a bachelor's degree.